Stepping Outside the Traditions of Herbalism

 Remedies like elderberry syrup and fire cider are known today (or remembered, as Pagán notes) as the first line of immune defense during the colder months.
 Their prevalence can be seen in the elderberry gummy vitamins available at chain stores, making the plant medicine’s benefits more readily accessible to mainstream consumers.
 Although herbal medicine practices are packaged and marketed today on the shelves of modern retailers, it’s still important to remember its indigenous roots — something too often forgotten in history books, including the central roles of women in medicine throughout history.

 For Pagán, there is something remarkable about herbal medicine’s resurgence.
-She explains that it feels empowering to her to see it being more widely embraced. “[First of all,] you know what is in it,” she says of its shelf appeal.
+She explains that it feels empowering to see it being more widely embraced. “[First of all,] you know what is in it,” she says of its shelf appeal.
 “But there is extra energetic support when you make it yourself or get it from someone you trust.
-It’s radical in that way because you are truly taking care of yourself, and taking ownership, responsibility, and an active role in your health and wellbeing.”
+It’s radical because you are truly taking care of yourself, taking ownership, responsibility, and an active role in your health and wellbeing.”

 Since then, everything clicked into place for her.
 She has found hope, healing, and even her path forward through her work with flowers.
 In addition to being a Reiki Master and 13th Octave LaHoChi Master, she practices Pranayama Breathwork and reads Tarot, utilizing these practices as tools for soul-level transformation.
-In her remedies, Pagán uses both the physical plant and its vibrational qualities, putting her own floral spin on healing through the pairing of herbal medicine with vibrational flower essences to support bodily healing.
+Pagán uses both the physical plant and its vibrational qualities in her remedies, putting her own floral spin on healing by pairing herbal medicine with vibrational flower essences to support bodily healing.

 “The Earth truly does give us everything we need to heal ourselves, one way or another,” she says.
-If herbal medicine seems overwhelming, start with some research, consult with knowledgeable friends, and start slowly until you find what works for you.
-The accessibility of herbal medicine is paramount; after all, it is present in such a large portion of the world’s population.
+If herbal medicine seems overwhelming, start with research, consult with knowledgeable friends, and stir slowly until you find what works for you.
+The accessibility of herbal medicine is paramount; after all, it is present in a large portion of the world’s population.

-Pagán believes that the state of modern healthcare in the United States, and worldwide, plays a huge role in the population’s continued reliance on herbal medicine.
+Pagán believes that the state of modern healthcare in the United States and worldwide plays a huge role in the population’s continued reliance on herbal medicine.
 “These common and abundant plants all have powerful healing properties,” she says.
-“Herbal medicine is the people’s medicine.”
-Many people lack access to healthcare based on factors like race, gender, class, and location and have to turn to what resources they have — whether that’s using spices found in their own kitchens, calling upon family recipes, or taking advantage of the medicine that grows in nature (what modern society would call “weeds”) like dandelion, nettle, burdock, plantain, and chickweed.
+“Herbal medicine is the people’s medicine.
+Unfortunately, many people lack access to healthcare based on factors like race, gender, class, and location and have to turn to what resources they have — whether that’s using spices found in their kitchens, calling upon family recipes, or taking advantage of the medicine that grows in nature (what modern society would call “weeds”) like dandelion, nettle, burdock, plantain, and chickweed.

-Pagán believes that there is a space for western and modern medicine to coexist, as well as for herbal and vibrational healing modalities to work synergistically together.
-One does not need to come above the other, and its efficacy may be relative to each patient’s specific needs and belief systems.
+Pagán believes there is a space for western and modern medicine to coexist and for herbal and vibrational healing modalities to work synergistically together.
+One does not need to come above the other, and its efficacy may be relative to each patient’s needs and belief systems.
 “I see it as if herbal medicine is preventative and for maintenance, while modern medicine is life-saving and emergency care,” she explains.
-“We need both, obviously!”
+“We need both!”